unmesh1511/final_test/README.md

 # IOX Test Project

 IOX Test Project is used for testing different IOX Devices such as DIO, MODBUS, METER.
-This testsuite provides you the collection of options to execute all the test cases or only the selected testcases.
+This test-suite provides you the collection of options to execute all the test cases or only the selected testcases.
 We can also provide the list of testcases that we want to exclude during the run.

-## How to install the testsuite
+## How to install the test-suite

 IOX Test Project is executed on Apollo to test IOX functionality.
 Get the latest test-suite "iox_test" directory from bitbucket IOX "develop" repository.
 Copy the mention directory on Apollo and update the required configurations in iox.config before executing test-suite.

-## Prerequisites for using testsuite
+## Prerequisites for using test-suite

  1. mosquitto broker
  2. mosquitto clients